 - ½ lb. gruyere cheese, grated

-- ¼ cup grated parmesan cheese (technically this is the 5th cheese, but I’ve never been one for technicalities)
+- ¼ cup grated parmesan cheese (okay, this does count as a cheese, but it’s for the topping, sooooo?)

-Fill a large stock pot with 4 quarts of generously salted water (roughly 1 tsp of salt).
+Fill a large stock pot with 4 quarts of generously salted water (roughly 1 Tbsp of salt).
 Bring water to a boil then add macaroni and cook, stirring occasionally, until pasta is al dente, about 10 minutes.
 Reserve 1 cup of cooking liquid, then pour water and macaroni through a colander set in the sink.
 Run cold water over macaroni to stop the cooking process.
 Meanwhile, in a small bowl, whisk together Dijon, hot sauce, Worcestershire, garlic powder, and paprika; set aside.

 In a large stock pot or Dutch oven, melt butter and cream cheese over medium-high heat.
 Once butter begins to foam and cream cheese breaks down, add flour and whisk to combine.
 Continue whisking and cooking until flour is brown and smells slightly nutty.
-Carefully pour milk into skillet (it will splatter) and whisk until flour clumps dissolve.
+Carefully pour milk into pot (it will splatter) and whisk until flour clumps dissolve.
 Reduce heat to medium-low and continue cooking, stirring occasionally, until mixture thickens, about 5 minutes.
 Add Dijon/Worcestershire mixture and stir to combine.
 Add cheese to pot, 1 cup at a time, stirring between each addition to allow cheese to melt.
 If mixture gets too thick, add 1-2 Tbsp of reserved pasta water to thin.
 Continue until all the cheese had been incorporated.
 Season with fresh cracked pepper.

-Pour macaroni and cheese into prepared baking dish and smooth the top.
+Pour macaroni and cheese into baking dish and smooth the top.

-In a small bowl, combine bread crumbs, parmesan cheese, paprika, salt, and pepper.
+In a small bowl, combine Panko, parmesan cheese, Old Bay, and pepper.
 Sprinkle bread crumbs evenly over mac & cheese, completely covering the top.
 Place baking dish in the oven and bake for 40-45 minutes or until cheese is golden brown and bubbly at the edges.